 Research Week 2014 is the seventh annual campus-wide celebration of undergraduate research and creative activity at the University of Texas at Austin.
-The Office of Undergraduate Research in the School of Undergraduate Studies and the Senate of College Councils work together each year to host Research Week, which is designed to showcase the exciting research and creative work undergraduates are performing on this campus.
-At the same time, Research Week introduces students to the possibilities for participating in the research mission of the University and helps connect them to opportunities to get involved in research in virtually any field of study.
+The Office of Undergraduate Research in the School of Undergraduate Studies and the Senate of College Councils work together each year to host Research Week.
+The week of events showcases undergraduate research going on across campus, introduces students to the possibilities for participating in the research mission of the university, and connects them to opportunities to get involved in research in virtually any field of study.

-All students should get involved in Research Week by attending the many events happening throughout the week.
-Students who have already pursued a research project are invited to contact their college or department to inquire about opportunities to present their research during Research Week, or to submit an abstract to present a poster or creative work at the Longhorn Research Bazaar.
+All students can attend the many events happening throughout the week.
+Students who have already pursued a research project are invited to contact their college or department to inquire about presenting their research during Research Week, or to submit an abstract to present a poster or creative work at the Longhorn Research Bazaar.
 Colleges, departments, research units, student organizations, and other programs can host events in conjunction with Research Week and participate in the Longhorn Research Bazaar.
 Learn how